DanielChahine0/Turing-Machine/README.md

 <br>

 > # BOTTOM
-If the first read character of w1 is a 1 then check it and compare it with the first character of w2.
+If the **first read character of w1** is a 1 then check it and compare it with the **first character of w2**.
 If it's another 1 then it writes 0, if it's a 0 then it writes a 1.
   ```
   read1:
     [0,1]: R